 Page titles

-In this exercise, you will learn how to output custom page titles in the title tag of your page layout.
+In this exercise, you will learn how to display custom page titles in the <title> tag of your Page Layout.

-• On fulltext pages, you will output a content element from the page layout.
+Next, for full-text pages, you will output a content element from the Page Layout.

 Section name and custom page title elements in the general tab of a section